Frequently Asked Questions

 What experience and qualifications do J-Camp staff have?

 Every year, all J-Camp staff participate in a week-long training that includes camper safety, J-Camp policies and procedures, and how to facilitate fun and meaningful camp programming.
 All camp staff are required to complete a background check, and must be up to date in CPR/First Aid certification.
-We also train our staff on important COVID-19 safety measures and policies for running camp safely.
 Many of our J-Camp staff are year-round employees in the OFJCC's Youth and Teen Program and work with children in our school-break camps and afterschool program.

 What kinds of activities does J-Camp offer?